survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 ## Configuration Layouts

 In the book project, we’ll push all of our configuration to two files: *webpack.config.js* and *webpack.parts*.
 The former contains higher level configuration while the latter lower level.
-It isolates us from some details of webpack, but it can also grow big.
+It isolates us from webpack specifics, but it can also grow big.
 Fortunately, the chosen approach allows more layouts, and you can evolve it further.
 Consider the following directions.

 ### Split per Configuration Target